 Dorothée is attacked by a gendarme in Paris, after he finds her bike in an alleyway.

 A lone gunman shoots the Queen in Sheffield, yet she survives without a scratch.
 UNIT forces, led by Brigadier Bambera, are subsequently involved in an assault on Buckingham Palace.
 Bambera had recently given birth to twins.

-[It's 2001 (page 149), some time before December 2001 (page 201), and 953 years before Chris is born (page 150).]
+[It's 2001 (p.
+149), some time before December 2001 (p.
+201), and 953 years before Chris Cwej is born (p.
+150).]

 Mickey Smith's grandmother dies when she slips on the stairs.

 [Rose says that this happened five years before Rise of the Cybermen, when she was still in school.
 We've assumed this was relative to when Mickey joined the TARDIS crew in School Reunion.]

 r.
 Late Feburary 2002 AD

 Ace intervenes in an incident involving the gunman Lawrence Murdock, reducing the death toll from 5 to 3.